apolloliu/zcp/doc/source/architecture.rst

 ZCP is designed as a timer task for polling ceilometer metrics into zabbix.

 .. image:: architecture.png
-   :align:: center
+   :align: center
-   :width:: 80%
+   :width: 80%
-   :alt:: ZCP architecture
+   :alt: ZCP architecture

 Why to design ZCP
 ------------------